swrgoh/SC1015_PUBG_Project/README.md

 >**As we are utilizing games, the data extracted will definitely have noticeable amounts of variance**<br>
 ><br />
 >
 >We cannot attribute or calculate human behaviour.
-Sometimes, players may get `lucky`.
+Sometimes, players may get ` "lucky" `.
 We therefore will never be able to create a perfect machine model of a player's actions.
 ><br />
 >
 >However, we hope that this data can help us (and the reader) develop better strategies when playing PUBG in the future and hopefully **win more games**.